pypa/setuptools/docs/pkg_resources.rst

-If you are implementing an ``IResourceProvider`` and/or ``IMetadataProvider`` for a new distribution archive format, you may need to use the following ``IResourceManager`` methods to co-ordinate extraction of resources to the filesystem.
+If you are implementing an ``IResourceProvider`` and/or ``IMetadataProvider`` for a new distribution archive format, you may need to use the following ``IResourceManager`` methods to coordinate extraction of resources to the filesystem.
 If you're not implementing an archive format, however, you have no need to use these methods.
 Unlike the other methods listed above, they are *not* available as top-level functions tied to the global ``ResourceManager``;